 (b) prescribing penalties not exceeding 40 PU for any prescribed offence or class of prescribed offence and prescribing different penalties for the one offence, according to the circumstances by which the offence is attended.

-[Section 85 amended by No. 10 of 2015 s.
+[Section 85 amended by No. 8 of 2012 s.
+232; No. 10 of 2015 s.
 7.]

 Division 2 — Infringement notices left on vehicles